The following analogy illustrates the point that ‘good nature may be a great misfortune if we do not mix prudence with it’[i]:

 This was sport to everybody that saw it, inasmuch that the old man in great wrath threw down the donkey into a river, and so went his way home again.
 The good man, in fine , was willing to please anybody, and lost his donkey in the process” (‘The complete John Ploughman’)

-The point of the analogy is pretty clear.
+The point of this analogy is clear.
 In some respects the father’s acquiescence is blind.
 His son also shows the same symptoms by his inability to challenge the father’s sedate tolerance which, because of a lack of assertiveness has led to absolute confusion.

 Consequently, they were both paralyzed not just by fear, but also by indifference and indecision.
 Something akin to moral failure or as penned by Carl Trueman, ‘moral abdication’.[iii]